Dropping out to start a company has become a mimetic trap. It’s become the default advice in AI, and like any default, you should be suspicious of it.

 Being an independent thinker still matters.
 It’s the only way to do great work or build a life that’s truly your own.
 You have to know whether you believe something because it’s true, or because everyone around you believes it.

 We’re social animals.
-You can’t just delete the desire for recognition.
+You can’t simply extinguish the desire for recognition.
 It’s as fundamental as the drive for food or sex.
 I went through a phase of trying to prove I was a contrarian.
 It got me some attention, but it also pushed me into a kind of self-imposed isolation.
 I felt a need to disagree with people almost by default.
 The result wasn’t a feeling of accomplishment.
 It was a deep loneliness.

 What I learned is that desire is like any other force.
 You can’t suppress it with pure rationality, but you also can’t let it run your life.
 Both are recipes for misery.
 You have to learn to steer it.